tiacsys/bridle/boards/shields/rpi_pico_clock/doc/index.rst

 Draw some basic rectangles onto the LED panel.
 The rectangle positions are chosen so that you can check the orientation of the LED panel and correct bit order.
-See also Zephyr sample: :zephyr:code-sample:`zephyr:display`.
+See also Zephyr sample: :zephyr:code-sample:`display`.

 .. tabs::